-Prior examples of game theory in distributed computing include work on Internet routing [15], [24], [28], [35], resource/facility location and sharing [14], [17], containment of viruses spreading [30], secret sharing [1], [19], P2P services [2], [25], [26] and task computations [12], [39].
-For more discussion on the connection between game theory and computing we refer the reader to the survey by Halpern [18] and the book by Nisan et al [33].
+Related work.
+Prior examples of game theory in distributed computing include work on Internet routing [19,30,34,41], resource/facility location and sharing [18,21], containment of viruses spreading [36], secret sharing [2,23], P2P services [3,31,32] and task computations [16,47].
+For more discussion on the connection between game theory and computing we refer the reader to the survey by Halpern [22] and the book by Nisan et al [39].

-Distributed computation in presence of selfishness was also studied within the scope of Combinatorial Agencies in Economics [4].
+Distributed computation in presence of selfishness was also studied within the scope of Combina-torial Agencies in Economics [6].
 The computation is carried out as a game of complete information where only rational players are considered.
 The goal in that work is to study how the utility of the master is affected if the equilibria space is limited to pure strategies.
 To that extent, the computation of a few Boolean functions is evaluated.
 If the parameters of the problem yield multiple mixed equilibrium points, it is assumed that workers accept one "suggested" by the master.

-Eliaz [9] seems to be the first to formally study the coexistence of Byzantine (malicious) and rational players.
+Eliaz [13] seems to be the first to formally study the co-existence of Byzantine (malicious) and rational players.
 He introduces the notion of k-fault-tolerant Nash Equilibrium as a state in which no player benefits from unilaterally deviating despite up to k players acting maliciously.
 He demonstrates this concept by designing simple mechanisms that implement the constrained Walrasian function and a choice rule for the efficient allocation of an indivisible good (e.g., in auctions).
-Abraham et al. [1] extend Eliaz's concept to accommodate colluding rational players.
-In particular they design a secret sharing protocol and prove that it is (k,t)robust, that is, it is correct despite up to k colluding rational players and t Byzantine ones.
+Abraham et al [2] extend Eliaz's concept to accommodate colluding rational players.
+In particular they design a secret sharing protocol and prove that it is (k, t)-robust, that is, it is correct despite up to k colluding rational players and t Byzantine ones.

-Aiyer et al. [2] introduce the BAR model to reason about systems with Byzantine (malicious), Altruistic, and Rational participants.
+Aiyer et al. [3] introduce the BAR model to reason about systems with Byzantine (malicious), Altruistic, and Rational participants.
 They also introduce the notion of a protocol being BAR-tolerant, that is, the protocol is resilient to both Byzantine faults and rational manipulation.
-(With this respect, one might say that the algorithmic mechanism designed in this work is BAR-tolerant.)
+(With this respect, one might say that our algorithmic mechanism designed in this work is BAR-tolerant.)
 As an application, they designed a cooperative backup service for P2P systems, based on a BAR-tolerant replicated state machine.
-Li et al [26] also considered the BAR model to design a P2P live streaming application based on a BAR-tolerant gossip protocol.
+Li et al [32] also considered the BAR model to design a P2P live streaming application based on a BAR-tolerant gossip protocol.
 Both works employ incentive-based game theoretic techniques (to remove the selfish behavior), but the emphasis is on building a reasonably practical system (hence, formal analysis is traded for practicality).
-Recently, Li et al [25] developed a P2P streaming application, called FlightPath, that provides a highly reliable data stream to a dynamic set of peers.
-FlightPath, as opposed to the abovementioned BAR-based works, is based on mechanisms for approximate equilibria [6], rather than strict equilibria.
+Recently, Li et al [31] developed a P2P streaming application, called FlightPath, that provides a highly reliable data stream to a dynamic set of peers.
+FlightPath, as opposed to the abovementioned BAR-based works, is based on mechanisms for approximate equilibria [9], rather than strict equilibria.
 In particular, ε -Nash equilibria are considered, in which rational players deviate if and only if they expect to benefit by more than a factor of ε .
 As the authors claim, the less restrictive nature of these equilibria enables the design of incentives to limit selfish behavior rigorously, while it provides sufficient flexibility to build practical systems.